Finite type as fundamental objects even non-single-valued and non-continuous: Shadowing for general multivalued systems

-Moreover, we claim that the orbit system $({\rm{Orb}}_F(X),\sigma_F)$ is a factor of the inverse limit of the orbit systems of these set-valued of finite type.
-For convenience, we mainly use the symbols defined in Section \ref{subse6.1}.
+Moreover, we claim that the orbit system $(\operatorname{Orb}_f(X), \sigma_f)$ is a factor of the inverse limit of the orbit systems of these multivalued maps of finite type.
+For convenience, we adopt the notation established in Section \ref{subse6.1}.